 J. One party shall not schedule nor allow others to schedule elective matters to do with the child/children on or during the other party's time,

 K. At all times the child/children shall be properly supervised and not left with babysitters who arc not appropriate in any manner by way of age, conduct, past history or otherwise of which a parent or custodian or visiting patty has knowledge, should have knowledge or may with reasonable efforts have gained knowledge.

+NOTE!!
 This Standard Visitation and Restraining Order applies to custodians and visiting parents alike.
 A violation of any of this Order could subject the violating party to contempt sanctions which include up to one (1) year in jail to coerce compliance or six (6) months in jail to punish, up to a One Thousand Five Hundred ($1,500.00) Dollar line and up to three hundred (300) hours community service.
 One may also be required to pay the attorney's fees and costs of the party who brings the action to enforce this Order.